-In 2021, the Company purchased a \$50 million (in the aggregate) directors' and officers' liability insurance policy, which covers indemnification of Directors and officers of the Company in certain circumstances, and has deductibles ranging from nil to \$15 million, depending on the type of claim being made.
+The Company has in place a US\$50 million (in the aggregate) directors' and officers' liability insurance policy, which covers indemnification of Directors and officers of the Company in certain circumstances, and has deductibles ranging from nil to US\$15 million, depending on the type of claim being made.
 In addition, the Company has entered into indemnification agreements with each of its Directors and officers for liabilities and costs in respect of any action or suit against them in connection with the execution of their duties, subject to customary limitations prescribed by applicable law.